 - (i) For Residential Mortgages registered as security against properties with existing single or multifamily dwellings, the Company expects to lend up to a 75% LTV.
-The Company's business focus is on lending secured by Mortgages registered against these types of residential properties located within 50 kilometres of those urban centres listed below under "Additional Lending Policies". - (ii) For Residential Mortgages on vacant land, the Company expects to lend up to 65% LTV, although the amount is dependent upon the location and Mortgage priority.
-The Company will only lend on vacant land on a case-by-case basis, based on the discretion of the Company's Board of Directors and the Manager, and not for land speculation purposes.
+The Company's business focus is on lending secured by Mortgages registered against these types of residential properties located within 50 kilometres of those urban centres listed under Item 2.2 -"Additional Lending Policies". - (ii) For Residential Mortgages on vacant land, the Company expects to lend up to 65% LTV, although the amount is dependent upon the location and Mortgage priority.
+The Company will only lend on vacant land on a case-by-case basis, based on the discretion of the Board of Directors and the Manager, and not for land speculation purposes.
 The Company does not intend to provide loans on large real estate developments as part of its regular business operations.
-Except in special circumstances at the discretion of the Company's Board of Directors and the Manager, the Company will not make loans secured by Mortgages only on vacant lands and will generally require additional security from the borrower and/or guarantors. - (iii) The Company's construction program provides for lending up to 70% LTV.
+Except in special circumstances at the discretion of the Board of Directors and the Manager, the Company will not make loans secured by Mortgages only on vacant lands and will generally require additional security from the borrower and/or guarantors. - (iii) The Company's construction program provides for lending up to 70% LTV.
 Construction Mortgages may be made to property owners or builder/developers for single family homes or multifamily homes up to a maximum of four units.
 Draw amounts advanced under Construction Mortgage loans are based on the value of the underlying land plus the construction or development value achieved to the time of such loan advance.
 For example, the initial draw of a Construction Mortgage loan will be based on the value of the vacant land the Construction Mortgage is secured against with subsequent loan advances based on additional value created by the development of and construction on that land.

-See the table under "Mortgage Portfolio - Asset Type", below, for a summary of the Residential Mortgages included in the Company's Mortgage Portfolio as at December 31, 2023.
+For a summary of the Residential Mortgages included in the Company's Mortgage Portfolio as at December 31, 2024, see Item 2.2 "Our Business - Mortgage Portfolio - Asset Type".

 Residential Mortgages will typically have contract terms of one year but may have terms of up to two years.
-Provided the LTV is acceptable (as per the Lending Policies), the maximum aggregate Mortgage loan secured by a Residential Mortgage(s) on a single property is \$1,500,000.
+Provided the LTV is acceptable (as per the Lending Policies), the maximum aggregate Mortgage loan secured by a Residential Mortgage(s) on a single property is \$1,750,000, subject to the discretion of the Board of Directors to exceed such amount.
 Residential Mortgages may be either a first, second or subsequent priority Mortgage.